crcdng/weather_app/README.md

 ### Data layer

-The data layer is responsible to wrap remote or local data sources, here the [OpenWeatherMap API](https://openweathermap.org/current).
+The data layer is responsible to wrap data sources, in this case the [OpenWeatherMap API](https://openweathermap.org/current).

 The `WeatherModel` class extends `WeatherEntity`.
 It adds a constructor to create its instance from a subset of the JSON format that is coming from the `DataSource`.
 It also has a method to transform itself into a `WeatherEntity`.

 The `WeatherRemoteDataSource` takes an http client passed in its constructor and its method retuns a Future of a `WeatherModel` converted from JSON.
 To do this, it talks to the remote OpenWeatherMap API, for which you need to sign up for a free API key.
 I keep all the information necessary inside the `WeatherRemoteDataSource` class.
-As with `GetWeatherUsecase` above, I did not add another layer of abstraction by separating it into an abstract superclass and concrete subclass.
+As with `GetWeatherUsecase` above, I do not add another layer of abstraction by separating it into an abstract superclass and concrete subclass.

-The API call to retrieve the current weather for a city is returned in `constants.dart`: `https://api.openweathermap.org/data/2.5/weather?q=<CITY NAME>&units=metric&appid=<API KEY>`

-I am adding the `units=metric` parameter retrieve the temperature in degree Celsius.
-Because the API key should not be stored in a code repository, it is injected from the environment.
-Therefore the app must be called like this:
-`flutter run --dart-define OWM_API_KEY=<API KEY> --hot`.
-In production, the key would be provided by the user at the start of the app / in a settings screen.

-There are various issues around handling API keys in Flutter, see: https://codewithandrea.com/articles/flutter-api-keys-dart-define-env-files/.

 The `WeatherRepositorImpl` class implements the contract of the `WeatherRepository`.
 It has a `WeatherRemoteDataSource` passed into the constructor and calls its method.
 It then uses try/catch to either
 * transform the `WeatherModel` returned from sucessful API calls into a `WeatherEntity` (Right side of `Either`) or